 Advocating for age-friendly communities

 The Seattle-King County Advisory Council for Aging & Disability Services takes part in the annual Washington State Senior Lobby Conference and discuss priorities with our legislative delegation during Senior Lobby Day in Olympia.
 The Advisory Council also hosts and co-sponsors forums on issues such as ageism, aging in place, Alzheimer’s, behavioral health, end-of-life planning, food access, health care reform, housing, LGBTQ elders, Medicare, rural aging, transportation, the “Village Model,” and Washington’s aging readiness.
-For more information, visit our Advocacy webpage.
+For more information, visit our Advocacy section.

 Key link between the community and the Area Agency on Aging